strukturag/libheif/README.md

 [![Build Status](https://github.com/strukturag/libheif/workflows/build/badge.svg)](https://github.com/strukturag/libheif/actions) [![Build Status](https://ci.appveyor.com/api/projects/status/github/strukturag/libheif?svg=true)](https://ci.appveyor.com/project/strukturag/libheif) [![Coverity Scan Build Status](https://scan.coverity.com/projects/16641/badge.svg)](https://scan.coverity.com/projects/strukturag-libheif)

-libheif is an ISO/IEC 23008-12:2017 HEIF and AVIF (AV1 Image File Format) file format decoder and encoder.
+libheif is an ISO/IEC 23008-12 HEIF and AVIF (AV1 Image File Format) file format decoder and encoder.
-There is partial support for ISO/IEC 23008-12:2022 (2nd Edition) capabilities.

-HEIF and AVIF are new image file formats employing HEVC (H.265) or AV1 image coding, respectively, for the best compression ratios currently possible.
+HEIC and AVIF are new image file formats employing HEVC (H.265) or AV1 image coding, respectively, for the best compression ratios currently possible.

+On top of HEIC and AVIF, libheif also supports HEIF images coded with VVC, AVC, JPEG, JPEG-2000, and ISO/IEC 23001-17.
+The ISO/IEC 23001-17 codec is built-in to libheif and allows to store lossless images and video in many different formats.

-libheif makes use of [libde265](https://github.com/strukturag/libde265) for HEIC image decoding and x265 for encoding.
+libheif makes use of various codec libraries for implementing each compression format.
+For HEIC, [libde265](https://github.com/strukturag/libde265) is used by default for decoding and x265 for encoding.
-For AVIF, libaom, dav1d, svt-av1, or rav1e are used as codecs.
+For AVIF, libaom, dav1d, svt-av1, or rav1e are used as codecs. libheif can be built with a subset of the supported codecs to keep the size and the number of dependencies low.
+Alternatively, the libheif codecs can also be built as separate plugins that can be installed and loaded dynamically when used.

 ## Supported features